 It is, after all, only using a LCD display, not the latest AMOLED panel.
-Offering a larger colour gamut, better contrast, and much faster response time than LCD, AMOLED (that's active-matrix organic light-emitting diode, to you) is now routinely used throughout the high-end smartphone market, with the Nokia Lumia 900, Motorola Razr i, Samsung Galaxy S3 and Galaxy Note 2 just a few of the full-screen devices sporting the latest and greatest touchscreen tech.
+Offering a larger colour gamut, better contrast, and much faster response time than LCD, AMOLED (that's active-matrix organic light-emitting diode, to you) is now routinely used throughout the high-end smartphone market, with the Nokia Lumia 900, Motorola Razr i,

 "Apple is not ignoring OLED," says analyst Ken Werner, Principle at Connecticut, USA-based Nutmeg Consultants, who deems AMOLED a 'mainstream' tech for smartphones, "but there has not been a sufficient number of smartphone-sized OLED displays available to cover the number of iPhones Apple produces."

 Apple – which sold over 140 million iPhones in 2010 and 2011 – broke its own records in the wake of the iPhone 5's announcement by racking-up two million pre-order sales in just 24 hours.